What is a Mastopexy?

 Mastopexy, also known as a breast lift, is a surgical procedure performed to raise and reshape breasts that have sagged as a result of aging, pregnancy, weight loss, gravity, or other factors.
 By trimming excess skin and tightening supporting tissue, patients can achieve an uplifted, youthful breast contour.
 After surgery, the breasts are higher on the chest and firmer to the touch.
 The nipple and areola can also be repositioned or resized during this procedure to further enhance the appearance of the breast.

-Since a breast lift does not change the shape or fullness of the breasts, many patients choose to combine this procedure with a breast augmentation or reduction in order to achieve their desired results.
+Since a breast lift in Calgary does not change the shape or fullness of the breasts, many patients choose to combine this procedure with a breast augmentation or reduction in order to achieve their desired results.

-Candidates for Breast Lift
+Candidates for A Breast Lift

 - Sagging breasts

 - Breasts that have lost shape or volume